Customized Safety Program Management to meet your company’s specific operating requirements.

 Fall Protection (General Requirements)

-OSHA includes Fall Protection (General Requirements) because falls account for 1/3 of fatalities within the construction industry, making them this industry’s number one cause of death.
+OSHA includes Fall Protection (General Requirements) because falls account for 1/3 of fatalities within the construction safety industry, making them this industry’s number one cause of death.
 Fall protection must be given to any employee that works 6 feet above a lower level.

 Areas and Activities Needing Fall Protection